 Once you get them home, take them out of their wrapping and place them in a bowl covered with a damp paper towel.
 Do not immerse them in fresh water; they will soon expire, and be sure to use them within 24 hours.
 Right before cooking, run some water over them, drain them, and discard any that do not close up.
 If you have kids, they may get a kick out of watching them close their shells.
 We had a little wise guy who kept emitting “interesting” noises from the colander in the sink.
 If you ever are in the presence of a 4-year-old and a farting clam, make sure to take a video.
 I was laughing too hard.

 In all seriousness, one wonderful thing about this recipe is that you can adjust it to suit your own tastes and preferences.
-The essential ingredients are shellfish, tomatoes, garlic and some sort of liquid (beer, wine, or broth) but the rest is fair game to improvise, depending on what is on hand in the pantry.
+For this recipe of Littleneck Clams in White Wine and Tomatoes, the essential ingredients are shellfish, tomatoes, garlic and some sort of liquid (wine, beer or broth) but the rest is fair game to improvise, depending on what is on hand in the pantry.
 It is possible, and equally delicious, to use red wine instead of white, or omit the alcohol altogether and opt for chicken broth.
 The beauty of this type of recipe is that soon you will discover your own magic combination that is perfect for you and yours.

 A delicious and easy shellfish dish that will be on the table in less than 20 minutes